-A. Department Research Fair
+A. Clinical Science or Department Research Fair

-The Department of Psychology holds a Research Fair once a year, usually on the Friday of orientation week, for an entire afternoon.
-A departmental committee will arrange and direct the

-Fair and graduate students are expected to present on their research projects (e.g., thesis) at least once during their years in the program.
+The Department of Psychology and/or the Clinical Science area holds a Research Fair once a year, usually on the Friday of orientation week, for an entire afternoon.
+A departmental committee will arrange and direct the Fair and graduate students are expected to present on their research projects (e.g., thesis) at least once during their years in the program.